Sintet Health Centre

 Sintet is a rural farming village located in Western Gambia

 on the Senegalese border, 140km from Gambia’s capital city Banjul.

-Mulang is a midwife at Sintet Health Centre.
-He works long hours and is very often the only midwife available in Sintet.
-The nearest hospital is 35km away, making it inaccessible for many.
-The clinic provides antenatal and postnatal care, an immunisation programme, child health services, and family planning.
-Working in very basic conditions with few resources, Mulang can deliver up to 30 babies a month.
-Project Gambia has over the last few years been working with medical professionals to provide medical supplies and equipment to the Health Centre.
-The leaking roof of the antenatal and delivery ward has been replaced.
-The provision of ‘baby packs’ for all new babies born at the Health Centre has seen the reduction in home deliveries and consequently has reduced the infant mortality rate.
+Sintet Health Centre serves the community here as the nearest hospital is 35km away which makes it inaccessible for many.
+The health centre provides antenatal and postnatal care, an immunisation programme, child health services, and family planning.
+Working in very basic conditions with few resources, midwives can deliver up to 30 babies a month.
+Project Gambia has, over the last few years supported the health centre by providing medical supplies and replacing the leaking roof of the antenatal and delivery ward.
+In addition to this the provision of hundreds of ‘baby packs’ for all new babies born at the health centre has seen the reduction in home deliveries and as a result has reduced the infant mortality rate.

 How can we help?

-By donating (new and used): Babygrows, vests, socks, nappies, wet wipes, booties, blankets, sleep suits, baby clothes, hats, muslin cloths.
+babygrows, vests, socks, nappies, wet wipes, booties, blankets, sleep suits, baby clothes, hats, muslin cloths.